dojo/docs/dojo/data/ItemFileWriteStore.rst

 Referential Integrity
 ---------------------

-As of dojo 1.1, dojo.data.ItemFileWriteStore Write actions are reference aware.
+As of dojo 1.1, dojo/data/ItemFileWriteStore Write actions are reference aware.
 This means that if you delete an item that is referenced by other items, then those other items are also updated to remove those references.
 This will also generate Notification events when it occurs.

 To put it more simply, say you have Item C which is referenced by Items A and B. If you delete Item C, a deleteItem event occurs, then two onSet notifications will occur; one for Item A and one for Item B, indicating that the attribute that referenced Item C was modified because Item C was deleted.